buithanhlongcb/Nightcrow_Auto_Detect_Attack/README.md

-# NightCrows Auto Detect Attack
+# Auto Detect Image

-**NightCrows Auto Detect Attack** is a screen scanning application designed to detect attack events from players in real-time.
-When an attack is detected, the application automatically moves back to the village to ensure the player's safety.
+**Auto Detect Image** is a screen scanning application designed to detect image events in real-time.
+When detected, the application automatically press key given by user.In this repo, Auto-detected works for NightCrows to detect attack by player and press 'Base-return scroll' when detected.
 ## Feature:
-**Attack Detection**: Uses image to detect attack patterns from players.
-Automatically relocates to the village when an attack is detected.
+**Image Detection**: Use opencv to detect image in screen.
+When detected, press key given and done.

-**Sending Discord Notify**: When detected attack, discord will receive the notify.
+**Sending Discord Notify**: When detected, discord will receive the notify that image have object detected.

-## Tutorial:
+## Tutorial for NightCrows:
 ![Untitled](https://github.com/user-attachments/assets/720f7116-e851-4850-acb8-c1e7050e5eb0)

 This is GUI application.